 MoBay business community to partner on JamaicaEye

-The St James business community is looking to further support crime-fighting by partnering with the Government on the national closed-circuit television (CCTV) surveillance programme dubbed 'JamaicaEye'.
+The St James business community is to partner with the Government on the national closed-circuit television (CCTV) surveillance programme dubbed ‘JamaicaEye’, to further support crime-fighting efforts.

 He was addressing journalists at a press conference at the MBCCI headquarters at Freeport on Thursday, March 2.

-Heaven said that any crime-fighting tool and initiative that requires public-private partnership is welcome and will be supported by the Chamber, noting that crime should be the concern of every citizen.
+He said that any crime-fighting tool and initiative that requires public-private partnership is welcome and will be supported by the chamber, noting that crime should be the concern of every citizen.